 The Compensation Committee has the sole authority to retain and dismiss its own outside compensation consultants and any other advisors it deems necessary.
 The role of a compensation consultant is to assist the Compensation Committee in analyzing executive compensation packages and to provide the Compensation Committee with information regarding market compensation levels, general compensation trends and best practices.
 The consultant also provides advice regarding the competitiveness of specific pay decisions and actions for our NEOs, as well as the appropriateness of the design of the Company's executive compensation programs.
 In 2017, the Compensation Committee retained Meridian, which it first engaged in 2015, to continue to review and advise on its executive compensation practices, assist in the review and updating of the Company's peer group against which to benchmark the Company's compensation, and to advise on the implementation of the Company's annual incentive program and long-term incentive program for 2017.
-Meridian attended meetings of the Compensation Committee, including executive sessions, upon invitation.
-Meridian did not provide any other services to the Company.
-The Compensation Committee has assessed the independence of Meridian pursuant to the rules of the SEC and concluded that Meridian's work for the Compensation Committee did not raise any conflicts of interest.
+Meridian attended meetings of the Committee has assessed the independence of Meridian pursuant to the rules of the SEC and concluded that Meridian's work for the Compensation Committee did not raise any conflicts of interest.